Understanding the National Day for Truth and Reconciliation

 September 30, 2021, marks the first National Day for Truth and Reconciliation, a day that coincides with Orange Shirt Day.
 Orange Shirt Day was first honoured in 2013, by the founding non-profit organization, the Orange Shirt Society.

-Start your learning journey by exploring the rich and diverse cultures, voices, experiences and histories of First Nations, Inuit and Métis peoples.
+Start your learning journey by exploring the rich and diverse cultures, voices, experiences and histories of First Nations, Inuit and Métis.

 Learn about the National Day for Truth and Reconciliation